JorgeSanchezPolo/fPQR-master-thesis/README.md

 # fPQR-master-thesis
-Simulations to test PCR, PLS and fPQR and in-depth analysis of the WRDS Financial Ratio dataset using PLS and fPQR
+Simulations to test PCR, PLS and fPQR and in-depth analysis of the WRDS Financial Ratio dataset using PLS and fPQR.
+The folder contains pikle files needed to compute the plots for the optimal number of components in fPQR based on the quantile error.
+There are three file containing the analysis of specific quantile levels in the WIFR dataset.
+Finally, the main file is named Master Thesis fPQR.